The Healthy Working Lives programme is delivered by

 Holders of the award page.

-NHS Health Scotland may share the information we collect with:
+Public Health Scotland may share the information we collect with

-The information we collect about you and your organisation is stored on an electronic database on a secure server hosted and maintained by a UK/EU third party.
+The information we collect about you and your organisation is stored on an electronic database on a secure server hosted and maintained by a UK third party.

 If you create a website account, your account username (your email address) and password is stored on the website Content Management System (CMS).